sanel/exif-indexer/README.md

 $ lein uberjar
 ```

 This will generate `target/exif-indexer.jar` executable jar file.
+The
+file is self-contained and you can move it in folder you like.

 ## Usage